 Tile sets it’s new height from the value of the pixel at the correct location.

 I’ll still need to Fine tune the limits to always be within something playable, but the base is there.
-Next up for the map gen will be
+I might improve the system further to include:

 More user control as to how the heights are banded